 The lav mics in my order of

 Last update on 2023-08-23 / Affiliate links / Images from Amazon Product Advertising API

 For me, the Power DeWise was number one because of the reasonable sound quality and high output level.
 That’s going to be a benefit if you or your interview subject are softly spoken.
 I could be confident that if I had to crank up the input level on the iPhone that I wouldn’t end up with a noisy recording.

 To be fair, the MOVO LV 1 was only slightly behind the PowerDeWise.
-It is a solid performer and I’ve used it often with other cameras, video recorders and digital audio recorders.
-I wouldn’t hesitate to plug the MOVO into my iPhone and recording.
+It is a solid performer and I’ve used it often with other cameras, video recorders, and digital audio recorders.
+I wouldn’t hesitate to plug the MOVO into my iPhone and record.

-Finally the iPhone’s internal mic.
-Yes I know it’s not a lav mic but it was my baseline microphone.
-It sounded OK, albeit at a very low level.
-However, it will only sound like that when at arms length for a selfie video.
+Finally, the iPhone’s internal mic.
+Yes, I know it’s not a Lav mic but it was my baseline microphone.
+It sounded OK, albeit at an extremely low level.
+However, it will only sound like that when at arm’s length for a selfie video.
 If I move while presenting the sound quality will change as my distance to the mic varies.
-With the lav mics, my mouth to mic distance stays the same, so the sound quality remains constant.
+With the lav mics, my mouth-to-mic distance stays the same, so the sound quality remains constant.

 Afterthought on the iPhone’s internal mic

 As I mentioned earlier, I included the iPhone’s internal microphone to have a baseline reference.
 It produced the quietest recording of my voice, peaking at between -18 and -24dB.
 That’s not surprising considering the iPhone was about 30 inches from my mouth instead of about 8 inches for the lav mics.